michaellihs/golab/doc/golab_user_impersonation-token_create.md

 ## golab user impersonation-token create

-Create an impersonation token
+Create an impersonation token (admin only)

 ### Synopsis

 It creates a new impersonation token.
 Note that only administrators can do this.
 You are only able to create impersonation tokens to impersonate the user and perform both API calls and Git reads and writes.
 The user will not see these tokens in their profile settings page.
+Requires admin permissions.

 ```
 golab user impersonation-token create [flags]